-BIOL 2122 Rural Health Scholars: Critical Analysis and Reading in Healthcare Semester(s) Taught: Fall, Spring
+BIOL 2122 Utah Health Scholars: Critical Analysis and Reading in Healthcare

-Description: This course is designed to give continued guidance to pre-health profession students involved in the Rural Health Scholars program.
+Description: This course is designed to give continued guidance to pre-health profession students involved in the Utah Health Scholars program.
 Students will be assigned a book relevant to the health care field to read during the semester.
 Students will be required to provide reflection on the book as well as continue to learn about volunteerism, leadership, job shadowing and patient exposure and its impact on themselves and their future academic goals.

-Prerequisites: BIOL 2120 Corequisites: N/A
+Prerequisites: BIOL 2120

-BIOL 2200 General Microbiology Semester(s) Taught: Spring Credits, Lecture hours, Lab hours: (3:3:0) General Ed Requirement: Life Science (LS) Description: This general microbiology course is designed for those with a basic understanding of biology and chemistry.
+BIOL 2200 General Microbiology

+Credits, Lecture hours, Lab hours: (3:3:0) General Ed Requirement: Life Science (LS)

+Description: This general microbiology course is designed for those with a basic understanding of biology and chemistry.
 The course will cover the morphology, reproduction, metabolism, microbial and molecular genetics, biotechnology, ecology, and diversity of microorganisms.
 An emphasis will be placed on bacteria, viruses, fungi, protists, and their role in the environment and human disease.
 The lecture must be taken concurrently with the lab BIOL 2205.
 Courses must be taken together to satisfy the Life Science GE requirement.

-Prerequisites: CHEM 1210 or CHEM 1110 and BIOL 1610 or BIOL 2420, or instructor permission Corequisites: BIOL 2205
+Prerequisites: CHEM 1210 or 1110 and BIOL 1610 or 2420, or instructor permission